Azure Repos | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018

 We recommend rebasing on

-master branch (assuming
+main branch (assuming

-master is the main development branch).
+main is the main development branch).

 In Visual Studio, you can use the Synchronization page to fetch and rebase.